-INIT ALL CONTROLS In the Config Menu allows you to reset your patch
+INIT ALL CONTROLS Init All Controls in the Config Menu allows you to reset your patch

-- Holding the Control/Command (Win/Mac) key gives you finer control over a parameter. - Double clicking a knob will set it to its default value.
+Holding the Control/Command (Win/Mac) key gives you finer control over a parameter.

+Double clicking a knob will set it to its default value.